Consumer Information

 Office of Financial aid

-Most Recent Revision: 7/14/2022
+Most Recent Revision: 6/26/26

 To receive federal financial aid at the GW School of Medicine and Health Sciences, students must demonstrate satisfactory progress toward completion of the MD degree.
 Students who receive federal financial aid (aid through the Department of Education and Health Resources & Services Administration) must, in accordance with federal regulations, be in good standing and maintain Satisfactory Academic Progress (SAP) toward their degree.
-Under Federal Title IV law, the school’s SAP requirements must meet certain minimum Federal requirements and be at least as strict as the institution’s established standards for good academic standing [34 CFR 668.34].
+Under federal Title IV law, the school’s SAP requirements must meet certain minimum federal requirements and be at least as strict as the institution’s established standards for good academic standing [34 CFR 668.34].
 Federal regulations require three measurements to determine SAP: qualitative, quantitative, and time frame.
 GW’s SAP Policy also addresses the ability to appeal and receive additional eligibility while an SAP status is remediated.

 All MD, MD/MPH, and MD/Clinical Research Practice Certificate program students are governed by this policy.